ShubhamSam/flask-login/README.md

-Flask Simple Login with Flask Vlaidation using flask wtforms
+Flask Simple Login with Flask Validation using flask wtforms